Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Yeah.

-Following the return to England,
+Following the return to England, Lenin's wife Cynthia went with Mardis.

-That's a magic alax.
+That's magic alaxies.

-He's flatmate Jenny Boyd,
+He's flatmate Jenny Boyd, a sister of Patty Boyd-Slech-Harrison,

 and the singer Donovan on holiday to Greece.

-Lenin said it would be a good idea
+Lennon said it would be a good idea if Cynthia went away

-what would become the White album.
+whilst he recorded what would become the White album.

-When Cynthia returned to the Lennon's house
+When Cynthia returned to the Lennon's House in Weybridge,

 she found John having breakfast with Yoko Ono,